-The Development Centre of the Organisation for Economic Co-operation and Development (OECD), the Economic Commission for Latin America and the Caribbean (ECLAC) and the Andean Development Corporation (CAF) in their 2018 report warned that despite progress in income, 25% of Latin Americans still live in poverty.
+The Development Centre of the Organisation for Economic Co-operation and Development (OECD), the Economic Commission for Latin America and the Caribbean (ECLAC), and the Andean Development Corporation (CAF) in their 2018 report warned that despite income progress, 25% of Latin Americans still live in poverty.
 Moreover, 40% who escaped it are part of a group that, for the most part, is made up of informal workers, who face great uncertainty about being kept out of poverty.

 The 40% of people in Latin America and the Caribbean who escaped poverty are part of a group that consists mostly of informal workers.
 This middle class, which is not yet consolidated because it faces great uncertainty about being kept out of poverty, has consumption aspirations associated with its condition, although its income does not allow it to cover them.
-Therefore, the vulnerable middle class feels insecure when economic conditions are less favourable.
-In fact, the 2018 Latinobarómetro survey showed a decline in the middle class in 11 countries in the region between 2013 and 2018.
+Therefore, the vulnerable middle class feels insecure when economic conditions are less favorable.
+The 2018 Latinobarómetro survey showed a decline in the middle class in 11 countries in the region between 2013 and 2018.

 Paraguay, below average

 In that sense, the approval percentage of governments in Latin America went from a maximum of 60% in 2009 to 32% in 2018.
 When looking at the results by country, the cases of Argentina and Paraguay stand out, with 23%; Venezuela (24%); Peru (28%), all below the Latin American average.
 But the most serious change that occurred in the region is that support for democracy reached a low point during 2018 (48%), according to Latinobarómetro, after seven consecutive years of decline.
 In addition, citizens who withdrew their support for democracy declare themselves indifferent to the type of regime (28%) and there are even 15% who prefer an authoritarian regime.